 Accompaniments to the aperitivo can range from a few simple bowls of potato chips, nuts, and olives to a full-on buffet spread (sometimes called an apericena because you won’t be needing cena, dinner, afterwards).
 More often than not the snacks will be included in the price of your drink but prices, quantity, and quality will vary from bar to bar.

 Some of our favorite places for aperitivo in Rome are:

 Enoteca Ferrara (Piazza Trilussa, 41 – Trastevere): elegant wine bar in Trastevere with a fabulous list of labels.

 Terrazza Borromini (Via di Santa Maria dell’Anima, 30A – Piazza Navona): sip a Spritz with a bird’s eye view of Rome at this spectacular rooftop terrace.

 Sorpasso (Via Properzio, 31/33 – Prati): aperitivo hour spills out onto the street at this hip hangout a short walk from the Vatican.

 Salotto 42 (Piazza di Pietra, 42 – Pantheon): classy cocktails and a cool clientele opposite the spectacular Temple of Hadrian.

 Freni e Frizioni (Via del Politeama, 4/6 – Trastevere): Trastevere’s most famous aperitivo bar serves up a huge buffet, good cocktails, and a young crowd.

-If you would like some company for your Roman aperitivo why not join our Aperitivo: Italian Appetizer Food Tour in Rome where an experienced local guide will talk you through the drinks, food, and culture that combine that make the Italian aperitivo completely unique!
+If you would like some company for your Roman aperitivo why not join our Aperitivo: Italian Cocktail Hour Tour in Rome where an experienced local guide will talk you through the drinks, food, and culture that combine that make the Italian aperitivo completely unique!